 michess

 michess is a physical chess board that knows where every piece is.
 NFC tags embedded in the base of each piece communicate with readers hidden beneath all 64 squares.
-A Raspberry Pi 4 tracks the game state in real time and lights up LEDs to display computer-suggested moves - no cameras, no fuss, just electronics you can play with.
+A Raspberry Pi 4 tracks the game state in real time and lights up LEDs to display computer-suggested moves.

 The entire project is open source: hardware schematics, firmware, and software are freely available to build, modify, and improve.